bxparks/AceSegment/README.md

           processors
     * `LedMatrixSingleShiftRegister`
-        * Group pins are access directly, but element pins are access through an 74HC595 chip through SPI using one of SpiAdapter classes
+        * Group pins are access directly, but element pins are access through an 74HC595 chip through SPI using one of SpiInterface classes
     * `LedMatrixDualShiftRegister`
-        * Both group and element pions are access through two 74HC595 chips through SPI using one of the SpiAdapter classes
+        * Both group and element pions are access through two 74HC595 chips through SPI using one of the SpiInterface classes
 * `LedModule`
     * Base interface for all hardware dependent implementation of a seven-segment LED module.